-- appoint a representative as member in Audit, Board Risk, Nomination and Remuneration Committees - appoint an observer in the Board and in the Audit, Board Risk, Nomination and Remuneration Committees with no voting rights - review the annual Board and the Board Committees' self-assessment for the purpose of identifying weaknesses and improving working methods and effectiveness - monitor the implementation of the Bank's non-performing loan management framework and of the Bank's performance on non-performing loans resolution.
+- appoint a representative as member in Audit, Board Risk, Nomination and Remuneration Committees - appoint an observer in the Board and in the Audit, Board Risk, Nomination and Remuneration Committees with no voting rights.
+The Observer is HFSF's portfolio manager acting as the contact person with the Bank and explicitly charged with the monitoring of the Bank - review the annual Board and the Board Committees' self-assessment for the purpose of identifying weaknesses and improving working methods and effectiveness - monitor the implementation of the Bank's non-performing loan management framework and of the Bank's performance on non-performing loans resolution.